skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/collections/maps.md

 # Maps

-Maps represent an immutable sequence of key value pairs in tuple form.
+Maps represent an immutable sequence of key-value pairs in tuple form.

 To start, let's construct an empty map and add values to it one by one.
-Because maps are immutable, after adding each key value pair, we will get back a new map with the appropriate additions.
+Because maps are immutable, after adding each key-value pair, we will get back a new map with the appropriate additions.

 ```fsharp
 let map = Map.empty